Sumie Sakai

-Sumie Sakai (坂井 澄江, Sakai Sumie) is a Japanese professional wrestler and former mixed martial artist.
-She is best known for her extensive tenure in Ring of Honor, where she was the inaugural and longest reigning Women of Honor Champion.
+Sumie Sakai (坂井 澄江, Sakai Sumie) is a Japanese retired professional wrestler and former mixed martial artist.
+She is best known for her extensive tenure in Ring of Honor (ROH), where she was the inaugural and longest reigning Women of Honor Champion.

 Early life

 As a young woman, Sakai practiced judo.
 From 1995 to 1997, she halted her practice of judo to work with senior citizens at the Kasugamachi Care Center in Kanazawa, Ishikawa.

 Professional wrestling career

-Japan
+Japan (1997–2005)

 Sakai became involved in wrestling when her friend and fellow judo practitioner, Megumi Yabushita, invited her to join the wrestling sport.
-Sakai trained under Jaguar Yokota and made her debut on April 20, 1997 with the Yoshimoto Ladies Pro Wrestling promotion, facing Yabushita in the Korakuen Hall in Tokyo.
+Sakai trained under Jaguar Yokota, and made her debut on April 20, 1997, with the Yoshimoto Ladies Pro Wrestling promotion, facing Yabushita at the Korakuen Hall in Tokyo.
 She went on to form a tag team with Yabushita named Yabusaka (ヤブサカ).

 Later in 1997, Sakai began wrestling for Yokota's JDStar promotion, where she won both the JDStar Junior Championship and the JDStar Queen of the Ring Championship.
 She also won the Women's Championship of the affiliated American Wrestling Federation and the Tag Team Championship of the affiliated Trans-World Wrestling Federation.
 In 1999, she suffered a broken leg while wrestling Lioness Asuka.
 While rehabilitating, Sakai became enamored of American professional wrestling, and resolved to one day wrestle in the United States.

 While in Japan, Sakai faced several prominent male Japanese wrestlers, including Dick Togo, The Great Sasuke and Jinsei Shinzaki.
 She furthered her training under Bison Kimura, Cooga and Lioness Asuka.